vladalexey/vladalexey/README.md

 My name is <b>Quan Phan</b>, based of Philadelphia, U.S and I'm a <b>Software Development Engineer Intern at Amazon</b>

-- 🔭 Currently working on a
+- 🔭 Currently working on
   - Food recipe mobile app on [App Store][1.3] with Flutter for frontend and Nodejs/Postgresql for backend.
   - Portfolio tracker unifying multiple platforms for both stocks and crypto with data visualization
 - 🌱 Currently learning Reactjs, Flutter and AI/ML